wjakob/nanobind/README.md

   right for tools like MyPy is a rabbit hole that I don't wish to pursue in _nanobind_.
 - ⊘ The `options` class for customizing docstring generation was removed.
+- ⊘ Workarounds for old/buggy/non-standard-compliant compilers are gone and
+  will not be reintroduced.
 - ⊛ Module-local type or exception declarations are currently unsupported.
 - ⊛ Many STL type caster have not yet been ported.
 - ⊚ PyPy support is gone.
 (PyPy requires many workaround in _pybind11_ that complicate the its internals.
 Making PyPy interoperate with _nanobind_ will likely require changes to the PyPy CPython emulation layer.)
 - ⊚ Eigen and NumPy integration have been removed.
+- ⊚ Buffer protocol functionality was removed.
 - ⊚ Nested exceptions are not supported.
-- ⊚ Pickling has not been ported yet.
+- ⊚ Features to facilitate pickling and unpickling were removed.
 - ⊚ Custom metaclasses are unsupported.
+- ⊚ Support for embedding the interpreter and evaluating Python code strings was removed.

-Features marked with ⊛ or ⊚ may be reintroduced eventually, but this will need to be done in an opt-in manner that does not affect binary size and compilation/runtime performance of the base case.
+Bullet points marked with ⊛ or ⊚ may be reintroduced eventually, but this will need to be done in a careful opt-in manner that does not affect code complexity, binary size, and compilation/runtime performance of basic bindings that don't depend on these features.

 ### Optimizations

-Besides removing features, the rewrite was an opportunity to address long-standing performance issues:
+Besides removing features, the rewrite was an opportunity to address long-standing performance issues in _pybind11_:

 - C++ objects are now co-located with the Python object whenever possible (less pointer chasing compared to _pybind11_).
-The per-instance overhead for wrapping a C++ type into a
-  Python object shrinks by 2.3x. (_pybind11_: 56 bytes, _nanobind_: 24 bytes.)
+The per-instance overhead for wrapping a C++ type into a Python object shrinks by 2.3x. (_pybind11_: 56 bytes, _nanobind_: 24 bytes.)
 - C++ function binding information is now co-located with the Python function object (less pointer chasing).
 - C++ type binding information is now co-located with the Python type object